WUMUXIAN/blog-wumuxian/source/_posts/Deploy-Mesos-Cluster-on-AWS-Linux-using-Ansible.md

 ---
 title: Getting Started with Mesos on AWS Linux AMI instances with Ansible
 date: 2016-04-25 11:45:36
+tags:
+  - Mesos
+  - Ansible
-tags: Mesos, Ansible, AWS Linux AMI
+  - AWS Linux AMI
+category:
-category: DevOps, Infrastructure
+  - Infrastructure
 ---

 I've been trying to use Mesos for a while since I first heard of it from my friend.
 As a beginner of using it myself, I hope this article can help those who are new to mesos but interested to get started with it on AWS cloud.
 I will cover the following two topics in this article.